Kalaikovan-airdit/capjsattachments-kalai/README.md

 # Attachments Plugin

-The `@cap-js/attachments` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides out-of-the box asset storage and handling by using an [*aspect*](https://cap.cloud.sap/docs/cds/cdl#aspects) called `Attachments`.
+The `kalai-attach` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides out-of-the box asset storage and handling by using an [*aspect*](https://cap.cloud.sap/docs/cds/cdl#aspects) called `Attachments`.
 It also provides a CAP-level, easy-to-use integration of the [SAP Object Store](https://help.sap.com/docs/object-store/object-store-service-on-sap-btp/what-is-object-store).

 ### Table of Contents